Rounding Error Analysis of Linear Recurrences Using Generating Series: Two Variables: The Equation of a Vibrating String

 \section{Two Variables: The Equation of a Vibrating String}

-As part of an interesting case study of the use of formal program verification in scientific computing, Boldo {\tmem{et al.}}~{\cite{Boldo2009,BoldoClementFilliatreMayeroMelquiondWeis2013,BoldoClementFilliatreMayeroMelquiondWeis2014}} give a full worst-case rounding error analysis of a simple explicit finite difference scheme for the one-dimensional wave equation
+As part of an interesting case study of formal program verification in scientific computing, Boldo {\tmem{et al.}}~{\cite{Boldo2009,BoldoClementFilliatreMayeroMelquiondWeis2013,BoldoClementFilliatreMayeroMelquiondWeis2014}} give a full worst-case rounding error analysis of a simple explicit finite difference scheme for the one-dimensional wave equation

 Such a finite difference scheme is nothing but a multi-dimensional linear recurrence---in the present case, a two-dimensional one, with a time index ranging over the natural numbers while the space index is restricted to a finite domain.
 We rephrase the relatively subtle error analysis using a slight extension of the language introduced in the previous sections.
 Doing so does not change the essence of the argument, but possibly makes it more palatable.